-The Autostaging feature makes it possible to use a single stage thermostat and still receive some of the benefits of 2-stage furnace operation.
+The Autostaging feature included on all G7 2-stage furnaces makes it possible to use a single stage thermostat and still receive some of the benefits of 2-stage furnace operation.
 If Autostage is enabled, the furnace will drop to LOW fire after initially starting in HIGH fire.
-After a period of 10 minutes, the furnace will then stage up to HIGH fire, until the heating load is met.
-See Figure 22 and the Low Voltage Connection section on page 23.
+After a period of time (8 or 12 minutes) the furnace will then stage up to HIGH fire, until the heating load is met.
+See Figure 24 and the Low Voltage Wiring section (page 25).

-The autostaging option on the furnace control board is selected using the autostage jumper located near the thermostat terminal block.
-See Figure 31 (page 34).
-When the autostage jumper is moved from OFF to ON, the following occurs during a call for heat:
+Autostaging options are selected using the autostage jumper located near the thermostat terminal block.
+See Figure 32 (page 40).
+When the autostage jumper is moved from NONE to SHORT or LONG, the following occurs during a call for heat:

-Setting the Autostage jumper in the ON position signals the control to utilize a 10 minute delay between LOW fire and HIGH fire when a call for heat is supplied via 24V signal to W1.
-This setting is the same as jumping R to W2.
+- Setting the Autostage jumper in the SHORT position signals the control to utilize an 8 minute delay between LOW fire and HIGH fire when a call for heat is supplied via 24V signal to W1.
+This setting is the same as jumping R to W2 - Setting the Autostage jumper in the LONG position signals the control to utilize an 12 minute delay between LOW fire and HIGH fire when a call for heat is supplied via 24V signal to W1.
+This setting is the same as jumping W1 to W2